 If you are experiencing life-threatening symptoms, dial 911 or go to your nearest emergency department.
 Do not delay in seeking emergency care.
 Waiting too long to seek care for some health care emergencies is a bigger risk to your health than the risk of contracting COVID-19.

 Our Level 1 trauma centers continue to provide high quality emergency care, 24 hours a day, 7 days a week, even during the pandemic.
 We have put several measures in place to keep patients safe in our emergency departments.
 Learn more about our adult emergency services and children’s emergency services.

 Elective Surgery and Procedures

-Michigan Medicine will begin offering expanded access to elective (non-urgent) surgery when the State of Michigan lifts the temporary restrictions on these procedures.
-We are working to safely increase our surgical capacity so we can reschedule procedures that were cancelled at the height of the pandemic as soon as possible.
-Same-day surgical procedures are performed at our hospitals and select health centers.
+Michigan Medicine has begun rescheduling elective (non-urgent) surgery as the State of Michigan has lifted the restrictions on these procedures.
+We continue to work to safely increase our surgical capacity so we can reschedule the procedures that were cancelled at the height of the pandemic.
 Contact your clinic for more information about rescheduling a surgical procedure.

 Lab Work and Imaging

 We are taking extra precautions to ensure patients who require a physical exam can safely and confidently receive care at our clinics.
 Some of our clinics are still operating in a limited capacity, but your care team will help you determine if you need to be seen in-person and schedule you for an appointment at the best location for you.

 Medical Care and Consultation from Home

 We offer a number of convenient ways to receive care without leaving your home: